 When comparing LCOEs generated by the two methods, note the following:

-- NPV for the Single Owner model should be positive.
+- Compare the LCOE Calculator FCR method's real LCOE to the Single Owner cash flow method's real levelized cost.
+Note that when the NPV is zero, the real and nominal LCOE should be the same.
 If the NPV is negative, the LCOE for the two methods will not be the same.